microsoft/PythonProgrammingPuzzles/puzzles/README.md

     </details>

 * <a name="longestmonotonicsubstringtricky"></a>**LongestMonotonicSubstringTricky** The same as the above problem, but with a twist!
-(3 instances)
+(5 instances)

     ```python
     def sat(x: List[int], length=20, s="Dynamic programming solves this classic job-interview puzzle!!!"):
+        return all(s[x[i]] <= s[x[i + 1]] and x[i + 1] > x[i] for i in range(length - 1))

+    def sol(length=20, s="Dynamic programming solves this classic job-interview puzzle!!!"):
         """Find the indices of the longest substring with characters in sorted order"""
-        return all(s[x[i]] <= s[x[i + 1]] and x[i + 1] > x[i] for i in range(length - 1))
     ```
     <details><summary>1 hand-written solution </summary>